VarianAPIs/PyESAPI/README.md

 # ...
 ```

-## Stub Gen
+## Stub Gen (experimental/under construction)
-To create lintable code and enable code completion (in Visual Studio Code at least) we generate python stubs for ESAPI libs...
+To create lintable code and enable code completion (in Visual Studio Code at least) we can generate python stubs for ESAPI libs using IronPython...
 1. [Download](https://ironpython.net/download/) and install IronPython (2.7.9 tested to work) in default location (C:\Program Files\IronPython 2.7\ipy.exe).
 1. Load ironpython-stubs submodule `git submodule update --init` (ironstubs)
 1. Move to stubgen folder `cd stubgen`
 1. Execute script `stubgen.ps1` (if you hit a Pdb prompt, type continue)
 1. Commit updates to stubs folder

-## TODOs